CoolColdUK/planning-poker/instructions/day2.md

 ## Question 21

 when id is undefined, maybe use uuid to generate a random room name of 4 character long. remove create-room component and make the create-room button to visit /rooms directly so the rooms page also act as create-room page

+## Question 22

+- add label to pie chart to identify what is selected
+- when the browser closed, the user should no longer be listed
+- when the user first visit the room, everyone should know